Canada has more than just a few perfume secrets to share.

 Besides the scent of flowers that fill the air on occasion, there is also the scent of an old deserted Perfumery on the edge of the centre Ville.
 Every day on my way to work, I would walk under a particular archway, and smell a cool powdery sweet musky scent whose actual source was completely ellusive.
 One day, a friend of mine, a born and raised Grassois, (who used to go up in the hills behind Grasse with his friends as a child to collect genet blossoms into jute sacks to bring down to sell at the Roure factory for a few francs) pointed out a tiny little barred window in a wall---- from that hole in the stone emanated wafts of the perfume that had been haunting me for months.
 If one looks into that window long enough, you can see in the darkness big Green glass demijohns all covered in dust.
 It is an old perfume factory whose ghosts still scent that part of the town.

+Did you have any mentors at the School or did you encounter any Special Perfumers there?
 First and foremost, in school, our Perfumery teacher was Max Gavarry, an accomplished Perfumer.
 He inspired me a lot since he is of the Grassois tradition of perfume creation that is based on natural raw materials.
 Max taught me to always begin with a simple natural accord and then ‘explode’ the formula based on the chemical components within the oils.
 He was my first mentor and I must thank him for his guidance while I was creating the first drafts of “Réglisse Noire”.

 In addition, of course, Jean Claude Ellena was and is a hero of mine.
 We went to his studio while in school, which was amazing.
 Later I wrote him a long letter asking if he would accept me as a student.
 I also shared with him how his perfume l’Eau d’Hiver was my antidote to the shock I experienced one day when I came home to find my apartment broken into and completely stripped and trashed.
 I met him one sunny day in the gardens of the Musée International de la Parfumerie, and presented him with the letter as well as with a sample of my perfume.
 He graciously wrote me back saying that he wrote the little book in the Que Je Sais series to address the questions of Perfumery students.
 He also had kind words to say about Réglisse, which I will always cherish.
 My other hero, is Michel Roudnitska.
 I have gone twice to his studios out past Cabris to discuss my ideas and to seek his counsel.
 He is a very modest artist and one so very kind and helpful.